 The Company defines cash equivalents as highly liquid investments with initial maturities of three months or less, that are not used for trading purposes.
-The Company had no cash equivalents on September 30, 2023.
+The Company had \$364,000 of cash equivalents in the form of money market funds, and overnight and short term bank deposits at September 30, 2024.

-Cash and securities segregated for regulatory purposes
+Cash and securities segregated for regulatory purpose

 Included in cash and securities segregated for regulatory purposes on the Consolidated Statement of Financial Condition are qualified securities, as defined, maintained in a special reserve bank account for the exclusive benefit of customers pursuant to SEC Rule 15c3-3 and cash and securities segregated or held in separate accounts under the Commodity Exchange Act.
-At September 30, 2023, cash and securities segregated for regulatory purposes includes \$102,000 in securities received in resale agreements (comprised of U.S. Treasuries), and \$438,075 in cash.
+At September 30, 2024, cash and securities segregated for regulatory purposes includes \$127,764 in securities received in resale agreements (comprised of U.S. Treasuries), and \$249,066 in cash.